-What goes up, must come down — and in the case of mountain ultras, the descents can be pretty darn treacherous.
-Those trail running poles that helped propel you up the mountain can also help keep you stable and upright on the way back down.
+What goes up must come down — and in the case of mountain ultras, the descents can be pretty darn treacherous.
+Those trekking poles that helped propel you up the mountain can also help keep you stable and upright on the way back down.
 The extra points of contact on a steep, rocky downhill can help maintain speed over obstacles when you’re cruising and slow you down when it is so steep that your poor quadriceps muscles are in over their head.

-Keeping an upright posture is another major benefit of using trail running poles.
+Trekking poles can help you maintain a more upright posture when moving up a steep slope when without them, you’d be tempted to put your hands on your legs to try to gain a little extra propulsion.
 In addition to using more upper body strength to offset leg fatigue, the arm swing and pole contact with the ground help keep you in a more upright position, lessening the strain on the low back.
 While trekking poles aren’t a substitute for strength and core work, they help keep you standing tall as the fatigue from the late stages of a race kicks in.

 Hiking speed and cadence also benefit from the use of trekking poles.
 The arm swing and audible click of the poles on the trail function like a metronome, keeping your hiking rhythm going up steep terrain.

-What are some downsides to using trail running poles?
+What are some downsides to using trekking poles?